1961 in Fukushima, Japan

 Another The North Face collab results in Watanabe reworking a faux-fur hooded coat from the classic The North Face duffle bag.
 He secures a place in our Best Fashion Collaborations of 2017 award.

-His well-received Fall/Winter 2018 collection pushes workwear to new heights, specializing in classics with a twist.
+Watanabe’s well-received Fall/Winter 2018 collection pushes workwear to new heights, specializing in classics with a twist.